notaarryan/Java-Basics/README.md

 # JavaBasics

-Welcome to the **JavaBasics** repository!
+Welcome to the **Java-Basics** repository!
 This project is an introductory guide to Java programming, designed to help beginners grasp the fundamental concepts and features of the language.

 ## Table of Contents